 Two separate SIP trunk groups are created between Communication Manager and Avaya SBCE to carry traffic to and from service provider respectively.
-Inbound call flows from the MTS Allstream SIP Trunking Service to Avaya SBCE to Communication Manager.
-Once the call arrives at Communication Manager, further incoming call treatment, such as incoming digit translation and class of service restrictions may be performed.
+For inbound call, the call flows from the MTS Allstream to Avaya SBCE to Communication Manager.
+Once the call arrives at Communication Manager, further incoming call treatment, such as incoming digit translations and class of service restrictions may be performed.
 Outbound call to PSTN is first processed by Communication Manager for outbound feature treatment such as automatic route selection and class of service restrictions.
-Once Communication Manager selects the proper SIP trunk, the call is routed to Avaya SBCE for egress to the MTS Allstream SIP Trunking Service.
+Once Communication Manager selects the proper SIP trunk, the call is routed to Avaya SBCE for egress to the MTS Allstream.